Format:GIS line and polygon data (ESRI, MapInfo, others available by request)

 It comprises eight layers:

 The primary goal of the product is to provide the key engineering characteristics of the geology of Great Britain to professional users who need simple and rapid access to such information.
 You might be planning pipeline routes avoiding difficult ground conditions, calculating tender costs for trench excavation or you might need knowledge of ground properties in order to plan your daily activities.

-The data is provided as GIS shapefiles that are available to licence individually or as a bundle to meet your own requirements.
+The data is provided as GIS shapefiles, which are available to licence individually, or as a bundle, to meet your own requirements.

 This theme provides information on the suitability of a geological material for foundations as part of a suite of GIS layers for different engineering parameters.

 The spatial model covers England, Scotland and Wales at 1:50 000 scale and is based upon the Soil Parent Material Model, the National Geotechnical Property Database and BGS Geology 50k dataset.
 It characterises bedrock and superficial deposits in terms of their engineering properties related to the suitability for foundations.

 The foundation is the interface of some form of construction and the ground.
 Design of the foundations takes into consideration a number of factors, including the response of the ground to the stresses produced by the construction.
 The behaviour, or ‘condition’, of the ground may be assessed by in situ and/or laboratory tests during a typical site investigation.

 This dataset highlights common factors to consider when planning for a site investigation or land-suitability assessment.

 The foundation conditions of rocks and soils are an important consideration for determining how surface construction loads are transmitted into the ground safely and for the lifespan of the project.

 - settlement (compressibility) and differential settlement